jacoblapworth/akahu-sdk-swift/src/react/picklist.md

 ## What is a Picklist?

 Picklist is a set of components that brings in the XUI styles for a list of items or Picklist.
-The Picklist and Pickitems are presentational components with a StatefulPicklist wrapper available to handle keyboard navigation on it's children.
+The `Picklist` and `Pickitems` are presentational components with a `StatefulPicklist` wrapper available to handle keyboard navigation on it's children.

 ### Is this just a Menu and MenuItems?
 A menu is often in the context of a dropdown or navigational menu so to avoid that assumption we've named this picklist, a list of things you can pick from.
-It can be used in the context of a sidebar, navigation, filtering, dropdowns etc.
+It can be used in the context of a sidebar, navigation, filtering, dropdowns and more.

 ### Notes on Stateful Picklist
 The StatefulPicklist is a component that wraps the Picklist to keep track of which element is highlighted and APIs to manipulate highlighting behavior.
-These APIs are used by components like the dropdown to allow the user to navigate through the menu and select an item.
-Detailed information on these APIs is displayed below.
+These APIs are used by components like the `DropDown` to allow the user to navigate through the menu and select an item.
+Detailed information on these APIs can be found in the [DropDown section](#dropdown).

 ### Related
 * [DropDown](#dropdown)

 ## Examples

+### Standard Picklist

 ```
 <Picklist>